-the Mission of urban roots is to cultivate durable and resilient families, communities and ecosystems through urban agriculture.
+the Mission of urban roots is to cultivate healthy communities.

 Urban Roots was originally formed in 2013 as an LLC by Levi Gardner to begin understanding and exploring the potential of urban agriculture to be a transformational tool in Grand Rapids.
 During those first two years, he visited numerous urban farms, social enterprise organizations, and other holistic centers for social, ecological, and community empowerment throughout the country.
 From visiting an urban farm on the South side of Chicago, to listening to Father Greg Boyle's discuss kinship, to spending one month learning about Permaculture in Nicaragua, he became convinced that the dominant models of singularly-focused non-profits could be molded into something more durable and resilient in an urban context.